Future Strategic Tanker Aircraft: Development

 All aircraft will be equipped with a pair of wing-mounted aerial-refuelling pods, while only seven FSTAs will be fitted for centreline flight refuelling units (FRUs); each conversion will take about nine months.
 The AirTanker facility is based at RAF Brize Norton, where a two-bay hangar and support building will provide a maintenance facility, flight operations centre and office headquarters for the programme.
 Lufthansa Technik will provide support, repair, and overhaul services.

 The first two development aircraft went through a comprehensive military conversion process and initial flight testing programme at Airbus Military's facility near Madrid.
-It was intended that the remaining 12 aircraft destined for the FSTA fleet would be converted by Cobham Aviation Services at their facility in Bournemouth, but in June 2012 it was announced that the final ten aircraft would be converted in Spain to ensure that they were delivered on time and to cost.
+It was intended that the remaining twelve aircraft destined for the FSTA fleet would be converted by Cobham Aviation Services at their facility in Bournemouth, but in June 2012, it was announced that the final ten aircraft would be converted in Spain to ensure that they were delivered on time and to cost.
 The first aircraft to be converted in the UK arrived at Bournemouth Airport on 26 August 2011.
 Cobham held a ceremony to formally open the newly refurbished A330 conversion facility in Bournemouth on 2 September 2011.
-In a naming ceremony at RAF Fairford during the 2011 Royal International Air Tattoo, it was announced that the aircraft will be known as "Voyager" in RAF service.
+In a naming ceremony at RAF Fairford during the 2011 Royal International Air Tattoo, it was announced that the aircraft will be known as 'Voyager' in RAF service.

-In November 2010 it was suggested that the French Air Force might buy spare FSTA capacity.
+In November 2010, it was suggested that the French Air Force might buy spare FSTA capacity.

 The first completed aircraft arrived at RAF Brize Norton in December 2011; after a prolonged certification process, it began training flights in April 2012.
-Following technical issues with the new Cobham-designed High Speed-Variable Drag Drogue when refuelling the Tornado the drogues on the wing tip pods were replaced in early 2012 with standard Sargent Fletcher drogues, delaying the Release To Service clearance required to conduct Air to Air Refuelling (AAR) operations.
-Certification was finally granted on 16 May 2013 and the first operational tanker flight launched on 20 May 2013.
+Following technical issues with the new Cobham-designed High Speed-Variable Drag Drogue when refuelling the Panavia Tornado, the drogues on the wing tip pods were replaced in early 2012 with standard Sargent Fletcher drogues, delaying the Release To Service clearance required to conduct air-to-air refuelling (AAR) operations.
+Certification was finally granted on 16 May 2013, and the first operational tanker flight launched on 20 May 2013.

 The Voyager started test flights refuelling the F-35B in 2015, with certification expected by mid-June 2015.
 This followed the Australian KC-30 variant completing refuelling trials with the F-35A in late 2015.

 Non-core fleet

-By May 2014 nine aircraft had been delivered, completing the "core fleet" of RAF aircraft.
-The remaining 5 aircraft represent a "surge capability", available to the RAF when needed, but otherwise available to Airtanker for tasks such as "release to the civil market, less its military equipment or to partner nations in a military capacity with the MoD’s agreement".
-In June 2014 Thomas Cook Airlines entered into an agreement to lease one of the 5 "surge" aircraft from Airtanker.
+By May 2014, nine aircraft had been delivered, completing the 'core' fleet of Royal Air Force aircraft.
+The remaining five aircraft represent a 'surge' capability, available to the RAF when needed, but otherwise available to AirTanker for tasks such as 'release to the civil market, less its military equipment or to partner nations in a military capacity with the MoD's agreement'.
+In June 2014, Thomas Cook Airlines entered into an agreement to lease one of the five surge aircraft from AirTanker.
 The aircraft will differ from the Voyager fleet by having 32 more seats, different seats with in flight video, and they will receive Thomas Cook livery.